aibolem/morp-n-ifrom/README.md

 * [morse-pro-wpm.js](./src/morse-pro-wpm.js): DEPRECATED.
 Constants and functions for computing the speed (and Farnsworth speed) of Morse code.
 * [morse-pro-compat.js](./src/morse-pro-compat.js): compatibility class for v2
 * [morse-pro-cw-compat.js](./src/morse-pro-cw-compat.js): compatibility class for v2

-# Tests

-Some key tests are now included, see [Coveralls](https://coveralls.io/github/scp93ch/morse-pro?branch=master).
-This library is used for the software on https://morsecode.scphillips.com and is tested there.

-# Contact

-Please email me at steve@morsecode.world with any questions or ideas.